 LASIK, an acronym for laser in situ keratomileusis, is now one of the most successful surgical treatments of any kind in the world today.
 SBK is the most modern form of this life-changing laser eye surgery, and we are pleased to offer SBK laser eye surgery in St. Louis at Brinton Vision.

 Sub-Bowman keratomileusis (SBK) is sometimes referred to as “bladeless LASIK” and is used to treat farsightedness (hyperopia), nearsightedness (myopia), presbyopia, and astigmatism (click here to learn more about astigmatism).
 Combined with wavefront technology used to map the surface and interior of the entire eye, it is more precise than ever.
-Many patients who were told they were too young, too old, or have astigmatism can now have LASIK eye surgery.
+Many patients who were told they were too young, too old, or have astigmatism can now have LASIK in St. Louis.

 Just a few short years ago, LASIK utilized a mechanically controlled metal blade called a microkeratome.
 It was a good procedure; it was safe and it helped a lot of people, but it was not quite as precise as many ophthalmologists would have liked.